akashmavle5/PREDICTION-AND-CONTROL-OF-EMPLOYEE-TURNOVER/README.md

 data.
 The Matlab files have the programs which can predict the next employee who is likely to leave from the company.

+The results for this dataset are very impressive ranging from about 90-96% for different machine learnibg techniques.